-Action Statement Model ethical practice and decision making based on shared core values and beliefs.
-Possible Reflective Questions What are your core values and beliefs and how are they visible to others?
-How do you help others understand and embrace Indigenous values and beliefs?
-Action Statement Possible Reflective Questions Develop and implement protocols and processes based on a strong ethical framework.
-What framework and evidence do you use to make decisions?
-How do you incorporate your community traditions and values?
-Action Statement Possible Reflective Questions Understand the difference between a problem 'right versus wrong' and a dilemma 'right versus right'.
-How do you determine the difference between a problem and a dilemma?
-How does the distinction and dilemma impact your decision making?
-How do Indigenous principles impact your decision making?
-Action Statement Possible Reflective Questions Model an open and honest way of exploring challenges and finding How is your staff aware that your decision making is guided by your core values? resolutions.
-How do you incorporate restorative practices to resolve conflict?
+Model ethical practice and decision-making based on shared core values and beliefs.

+- What are your core values and beliefs and how are they visible to others? - How do you help others understand and embrace Indigenous values and beliefs?

+Develop and implement protocols and processes based on a strong ethical framework.

+- What framework and evidence do you use to make decisions? - How do you incorporate your community traditions and values?

+Understand the difference between a problem ('right versus wrong') and a dilemma ('right versus right').

+- How do you determine the difference between a problem and a dilemma? - How does the distinction between problem and dilemma impact your decision-making? - How do Indigenous principles impact your decisionmaking?

+Model an open and honest way of exploring challenges and finding resolutions.

+- How is your staff aware that your decision-making is guided by your core values? - How do you incorporate restorative practices to resolve conflict?

+ETHICAL LEADERSHIP

-Action Statement Promote and foster appropriate communication.
-Possible Reflective Questions How do your values guide all forms of communication?
-How do you incorporate Indigenous tradition in your communication?
-Action Statement Understand the requirements of the BCPVPA Code of Ethics, Code of Professional Practice, School Act and TRB Standards.
-Possible Reflective Questions How do these codes guide or impact your practice?
+• Promote and foster appropriate communication.

+- How do your values guide all forms of communication? - How do you incorporate Indigenous tradition in your communication?

+Understand the requirements of the BCPVPA Code of Ethics, Code of Professional Practice, School Act and TRB Standards.

+• How do these codes guide or impact your practice?